ARUCC-MyCreds-National-Network/en-CA/README.md

 #### Digitary:
 Digitary provides solutions in the educational sector to issue and verify the digital credentials for educational degree certificates, transcripts and other sensitive documents online.

-In this project, the Digitary (In collaboration with the MATTR) is enabling the complete value chain of digital credentials.
+For this project, Digitary, in collaboration with MATTR and ARUCC, is enabling the complete value chain of digital credentials.
+The Digitary CORE technology powers the ARUCC MyCreds<sup>TM</sup> National Network.

 ## Standards and Specifications
 In this project, there are various standards and specifications which are being used to establish the integrity of the educational credentials.

 - #### Decentralised Identifiers (DIDs) v1.0:
 A globally unique persistent identifier that does not require a centralized registration authority and is often generated and/or registered cryptographically.
 Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
 A DID refer to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.)